Professional Development for schools, child & youth services, churches and other youth-helping sectors

 Normalised hypersexualised media, sexting and hardcore porn has resulted in our children being more vulnerable to exploitation, sexual abuse and mental health issues than ever before.
 Around the globe, governments, educators and health professionals are recognising online pornography as a serious child safety and public health crisis.
 This relevant, research-based training is for educators and anyone who works with children and youth.
 To understand this complex issue, we will discuss how concerning sexual attitudes and behaviours present in children’s lives, consequences, and how professionals may further develop their ability to respond proactively and protectively.

 This workshop informs and equips educators and anyone who works with children and young people to:

-- Understand the researched impacts of pornography on child safety, mental health, concerning sexual behaviours and child development.
+- Understand the negative impacts of pornography on child & youth development, safety, attitudes, behaviours and mental health.

 - Respond proactively and protectively to physical and online environments.

-- Gain knowledge and practical tools on how to identify children at risk and respond.
+- Gain knowledge and practical tools on how to identify children and young people at risk and respond.

 - Gain strategies to engage and equip children, youth and parents.